fermads/amnesia/readme.md

 All machines should have the same configuration with the current machine's ip and its peers.

 ## How it works
-It uses the `Object.defineProperty` to add a custom setter and getter to the `data` property on the `mem` object.
+It uses the `Object.defineProperty` to add a custom setter and getter to the `data` property on the `mem` (amnesia) object.

 When a value is set (i.e. `mem.data = 1`) the custom setter is called.

 The custom setter sets the value to the local variable then write its value to the TCP socket for each other peer.

-Other peers receive the new value and set them locally to their `mem.data`
+Other peers receive the new value and set them locally to their `mem.data`.

+When a new process/machine starts (or restarts), it gets the most updated value from its peers (sync).

 ## Interactive example